 CINCINNATI — More than 15 years after her death, Princess Diana’s memory still stirs interest.
-The award-winning exhibition Diana, A Celebration, which chronicles the life of the late Princess of Wales will open at Cincinnati Museum Center on February 14, 2014 as the final stop on its 11 year tour.
+The award-winning exhibition Diana, A Celebration, which chronicles the life of the late Princess of Wales will open at Cincinnati Museum Center on Feb.
+14, 2014 as the final stop on its 11-year tour.

 The exhibition is on loan for tour from the Althorp Estate, the Spencer family’s 500-year-old ancestral home.

 This is the last chance to see this exhibition.
-Tickets will go on sale November 1 and may be purchased through the tour's website or from the Cincinnati Museum Center.
+Tickets may be purchased through the tour's website or from the Cincinnati Museum Center.

 Copyright 2013 Scripps Media, Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Authorities released the former poll worker sentenced to five years in prison for voter fraud in the November 2012 presidential…